 Although housed in a single department, English includes three disciplines: writing, literature, and language.
-The department teaches writing to nearly every first-year student enrolled at SWT and offers several creative and technical writing courses.
+The department teaches first-year composition and also offers upper-division creative writing and technical writing courses.
 Its literature program includes a range of courses from Shakespeare and modern drama to film and women's literature.
 The department also teaches courses about the history and structure of the English language.
 English majors learn to think, write, and speak clearly; to read literature with pleasure and understanding; and to appreciate the power and subtlety of language.